aarzoogupta3/OIBSIP/GraphicDesign-Task1-EventPosters/README.md

 - Event Poster 02
 - Final exported PDF

-## Tools Used
+## References & Visual Assets

+Reference and visual assets were sourced from online platforms including:

+- Pinterest
-- Adobe Photoshop
+- Google

-## Refernces

-Pinterest/Google

-##Items Downloaded From

-Pinterest/Google

-## Design Approach

-The posters use contrasting typography, imagery, colour, and composition to establish a strong visual hierarchy and communicate the event information effectively.
+- iStock, where applicable

+These references/assets were used as part of the design process.
+The final layouts, typography treatment, composition, and overall design execution were created for this internship assignment.

-##Copyright & Design Ownership
+## Copyright & Design Ownership

-This project and its visual design are original work created by the author as part of the OIBSIP internship assignment.
-The repository contains exported/preview versions for evaluation purposes.
+This project was created by the author as part of the OIBSIP Graphic Design Internship assignment.

+The repository contains exported/preview versions of the work for evaluation purposes.
 Editable source files are intentionally not included.

+Third-party visual assets used in the designs remain subject to their respective copyrights and licenses.

 ## Author